 Other routes like using my Hackingtosh project unfortunately didn’t work, as it runs OSX 10.13 and the Firmware Updater for Mac wasn’t yet ported away from the old Objective-C Garbage Collector to the new ARC and wouldn’t run.

 So with some time on my hand I tried the VirtualBox approach again.
 I am still using Arch Linux and the base package is available in the public Pacman repository:

-$ sudo pacman -S virtualbox \ virtualbox-guest-addons
+$ sudo pacman -S virtualbox \ virtualbox-guest-utils

 I don’t know if this step is needed but I also installed the guest additions for good measure.

 The camera will only be detected by the Windows Device Manager if the VM has USB 2.0 support enabled.
 And for that we need to install the VirtualBox Extension Pack from AUR:

 $ wget https://aur.archlinux.org/cgit/aur.git/snapshot/virtualbox-ext-oracle.tar.gz $ tar xf virtualbox-ext-oracle.tar.gz $ cd virtualbox-ext-oracle $ sudo makepkg -s $ sudo pacman -U virtualbox-ext-oracle-5.2.0-1-any.pkg.tar.xz

 After that we reboot to properly load and initialize the kernel modules.

 After the system is back up, we can create the guest.

 Just select Windows 10 64Bit and use the default 32 GB dynamically allocated hard drive, because Windows won’t event format the drive under 8 GB and won’t start the install unless the drive has 12,7 GB of free space.